HearthSim/Arcane-Tracker/README.md

 ## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for how to start contributing.
-See [DEVELOPER.md](DEVELOPER.md) for some tips to help during development.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to start contributing and [DEVELOPER.md](DEVELOPER.md) for some tips to help during development.